ETHZ-RobotX/SuperMegaBot/docs/core-software/HowToRunSoftware.md

 In both mode all sensor values, odometry and robot state can be reached and visualized.
 In autonomous mode, you can give goal position for the robot to navigate autonomously via Rviz Interface.

 ### Simulation Mode
->If you want to switch between modes make sure that you killed the previous mode.
+If you want to switch between modes make sure that you killed the previous mode. {: .smb-info }

 Simulation runs on the host pc.
 To run the simulation you do not need connection to SMB